ogticrd/do-fuels-api/doc/DOCUMENTATION.md

-# Territorial Division API RESTful
+# DO Fuels prices API RESTful

-This API RESTful exposes the territorial division information of the Dominican Republic provided by the ONE.
+This API RESTful exposes the prices of the Dominican Republic provided fuels by the MICM.

 ## Open Endpoints

 Open endpoints require no Authentication.

-## Territorial Division: ``/v1/fuels``
+## Fuels prices: ``/v1/fuels``

 * **Prices** : `GET /v1/fuels`